nystudio107/craft-transcoder/README.md

 - Refresh managed video derivatives after a third-party plugin replaces a source asset.
 - Keep Asset and string-URL video calls in the same configured output subfolder.

 All features are disabled by default except the original `options` filename strategy, so existing installations keep their current behavior.
 Configuration is available from the plugin settings screen, organized into Video queue, Video posters, and Video watermark tabs, or `config/transcoder.php`.
+Text and numeric fields in these tabs support Craft environment-variable autosuggestions; the watermark path also supports aliases.

 Third-party plugins that intentionally replace a video asset can call `Transcoder::$plugin->getTranscode()->refreshVideoAsset($asset)`.
 Cleanup and re-encoding run asynchronously through Craft’s queue; see the usage documentation for the integration contract.